SumitSonitechti/Gadget-Smart-Watch-/README.md

 ## Project Overview

-This project is a simple HTML webpage to showcase the launch of the **SmartX Pro** smartwatch.
+This project is a simple HTML webpage to know about the Smartwatch gadget **SmartX Pro** smartwatch.

 ## Code Structure